Timaru: 19th century onwards

 European settlement began with the construction of a whaling station in 1839 by the Weller brothers of Otago at Patiti Point, close to the present town centre.
 A supply ship, The Caroline, provided the name for a local bay.
 Later a sheep station, known as The Levels, was set up on land obtained by the Rhodes brothers, and run by George Rhodes.
 One of the earliest settlers was Captain Henry Cain, who set up a store in 1857 on behalf of Henry Le Cren of Lyttelton, and Le Cren himself moved to Timaru in the following year.

 Few lived in Timaru until 14 January 1859 when the sailing ship Strathallan arrived from London, carrying a party of 111, 107, or, as a 1958 account said, about 120 immigrants.
 Persistent land disputes arose between the Rhodes brothers and local government officials with the result that two townships were established in the port area, Government Town and Rhodestown.
 These eventually merged into a single community in 1868.
 Given this division, until recently none of the main north-south streets lined up.
 Stafford Street, which became the main thoroughfare, was formed along the early bullock wagon trail.

 Following the loss of a number of vessels off the coast, the breakwater design by Engineer John Goodall was adopted and work started on the redevelopment of the artificial port in 1877, which eventually caused sand washed south down the Pacific shoreline to build up against the northern mole.
 This was the beginning of the extensive land reclamation around the Caroline Bay district, an area which is still growing today.

+On Boxing Day 1879, Timaru was the scene of one of New Zealand's most notable sectarian disturbances.
+The New Zealand Orange Order planned to take part in a procession of friendly societies, which included marching with the Foresters and the Odd Fellows.
+Opposition from Irish Catholic residents and supporters led to large crowds gathering in the town, prompting authorities to bring in police reinforcements from Christchurch.
+The crowd grew to over 150 Catholics.
+The police, alongside the mayor and a magistrate did what they could to contain the riot.
+A few Orangemen drew their swords, but were advised against engaging in the violence.
+It became known as the "Siege of Timaru" or the "Timaru Orange Riots".

 Timaru continued to expand during the 20th century, with much of the development taking the form of wooden colonial style bungalows set in individual sections of land.
 Sacred Heart Basilica was opened in 1911.